japila-books/apache-spark-internals/docs/webui/PoolPage.md

 [[parent]]
 `PoolPage` takes a spark-webui-StagesTab.md[StagesTab] when created.

-`PoolPage` uses the parent's SparkContext.md#getPoolForName[`SparkContext` to access information about the pool] and spark-webui-JobProgressListener.md#poolToActiveStages[`JobProgressListener` for active stages in the pool] (sorted by `submissionTime` in descending order by default).

 === [[PoolTable]][[pool-summary]] Summary Table

 The *Summary* table shows the details of a spark-scheduler-Schedulable.md[`Schedulable` pool].